HaoTCN/QST-Hackathon2025/README.md

 ### PSNSPD_data.py
 Another main file to produce (exercise, test, verify) dataset.
 ### Models
-It contains three exercised model and their performances were showed in the photon_count.pdf.
+It contains three exercised model and their performances were showed in the Photon detection.pdf.